randomsequence/keyfor/README.md

 #ENCRYPTION

-The default encryption in keyfor is AES 256, CBC mode.
+The default encryption in keyfor is AES 256, CBC mode, padded with [PKCS#7](http://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS7).
 The encrypted data is a json dump of the username, password and any other information you want to encrypt:

     {
       "username": "mrwalker",
       "password": "secret101"
     }

-In CBC mode, the encrypted data needs to be a multiple of 16 bytes long.
-To achieve this the plain text is padded by 1-16 bytes all with a value equal to the number of padding bytes added.

 #FILE FORMAT